Sadiq-Qaid/Image-Processing-lab/README.md

 # 2) Develop a program to perform a linear transformation for an image
 # (scaling &amp; rotation)
 # a.
 Scaling:
+ # Describtion:
+   When we are programming with OpenCV in Python, we often need images with specific dimensions.
+For example, let’s suppose that we want to resize a large image to fit on our computer screen and we need to shrink it.
+So, how we can do that?

+We already learned that a digital image is presented in our computer by a matrix of pixels and each pixel has a specific value.
+So, if we want to resize our image, we just need to multiply values of our pixels with some scalar.
+In order to do that we just need to define coordinates of our resized image and apply function cv2.resize().
+So, let’s see how it works:
+ # Code
 import cv2 as c
 import numpy as np
 img= cv2.imread(&quot;app.jpg&quot;)